 - Tolerances: Your aim should be to achieve the greatest possible accuracy.
 However tolerances for dimensions and weight are defined in the GDSN Package Measurement Rules

 The following information will help you understand any difficulties reported for your product data verification.

 Note: GS1 can collect your product data for you on request to ensure compliance from the outset and save you the overhead of providing this information.
 This option is provided as part of the ProductFlow application process.

 Barcode: Verifying barcodes to the GS1 specifications is best practice for anyone who uses them.
 Retailers receive confirmation that the barcodes will scan reliable and that the data they contain are correct.
 Suppliers can be confident that their products will meet all scanning-related and identification accuracy requirements.
 In Australia and New Zealand all the major grocery companies require GS1 barcode verification on all new products and whenever a change is made to a listed product.
 The requirement is being adopted by hardware and other retailers also.

-Image: Foodstuffs and Progressive Enterprises use our Digital Asset Management Service as an image repository and require full compliance with the relevant technical specifications.
+Image: Foodstuffs and Woolworths New Zealand use our Digital Asset Management Service as an image repository and require full compliance with the relevant technical specifications.
 GS1 image verification checks not only these technical aspects but also assesses the adequacy and quality of the photography for the users’ requirements.

 Data: GS1 data verification assures you and your partners of the accuracy of your product data for National Product Catalogue purposes.